Search here...

 Data for identifying customer pain points

 • Pain points are varied and depend on context and customer.
 So, how to pinpoint them?
-Collecting and analysing relevant data does the job here.
+Collecting and analyzing relevant data does the job here.

 Let’s see what type of data you need to collect: